alex-karpenko/sacs/README.md

     // ... and do any other async work in parallel tokio::time::sleep(Duration::from_secs(10)).await;

-    // It's not mandatory but good to shutdown scheduler
+    // It's not mandatory, but good to shut down scheduler
     // Wait for completion of all running jobs scheduler.shutdown(ShutdownOpts::WaitForFinish).await }
 ```

+## Feature flags

+- `tz` - enables cron schedules with timezone, see [`cron-lite`](https://docs.rs/cron-lite/) documentation for details.

 ## TODO